Frequently Asked Questions

-    You can select your own food vendor in buildings other than the Student Union and Hubbard Hall, but please make sure you clean up after yourself.
+You can select your own food vendor in buildings other than the Student Union, but please make sure you clean up after yourself.

 *Please note that some spaces on campus do not allow food or beverage consumption.
 Follow all posted signs and indications on the online reservations website.

 Events may be reviewed for security assignment that meet the following criteria:

 - Attendance of 100 or more

 - Cash is exchanged (other payment methods are exempt)